-R 338.2437 pertains to relicensure.
-The prior version of the rule did not include all statutory requirements for relicensure.
+R 338.133 pertains to relicensure.
 The rule revision clarifies the added paths for relicensure available to an applicant.

-R 338.2443 pertains to acceptable continuing education and limitations.
+R 338.143 pertains to acceptable continuing education and limitations.
 Clarification of allowed continuing education activities, including the removal of no longer applicable activities, aids the licensee in continuing education compliance.

-A. What is the rationale for changing the rules instead of leaving them as currently written?

-The proposed rule set updates outdated standards, corrects typographical errors, and supplies clarity to all rules on licensure.

-8. Describe how the proposed rules protect the health, safety, and welfare of Michigan citizens while promoting a regulatory environment in Michigan that is the least burdensome alternative for those required to comply.
+- A. What is the rationale for changing the rules instead of leaving them as currently written? - The proposed rule set updates outdated standards, corrects typographical errors, and supplies clarity to all rules on licensure. - 8.
+Describe how the proposed rules protect the health, safety, and welfare of Michigan citizens while promoting a regulatory environment in Michigan that is the least burdensome alternative for those required to comply.

-The proposed rules supply a regulatory mechanism for the practice of medicine.
+The proposed rules supply a regulatory mechanism for the practice of osteopathic medicine and surgery.
 To protect the health, safety, and welfare of Michigan's citizens, it is important that members of the profession adhere to educational and professional standards.